Any choice made out of a place of desperation is accompanied by enormous sacrifices. Working for Backpage changed everything.

 I loved advertising on BP.
 Backpage gave me the ability to be contacted by clients and screen them in the ways that felt the most safe to me.
 Some sex workers I knew took client inquiries exclusively by email and demanded proof of employment and legal identification — demands that are all but impossible if you’re hustling on the street to survive.

-My sex work ceased to be marked by sheer desperation to make money.
-If there’s one thing I know for sure, any choice made out of a place of desperation — a place predicated on the barest bones of survival — is usually accompanied by enormous sacrifices.
+My sex work ceased to be marked by the sheer desperation to make money.
+If there’s one thing I know for sure, any choice made out of a place of desperation—a place predicated on the barest bones of survival—is usually accompanied by enormous sacrifices.
 In terms of my health and safety, Backpage changed everything.

 The war on BP and online sex work claims its battles are waged in the name of trafficking victims.
 But arguably, the most common factors contributing to this kind of vulnerability are poverty, displacement, and alienation from resources.

 I will forever have fond memories of my time on Backpage.
 Together with the recent seizure of other sites used by sex workers, such as Eros, it has been difficult to find a safe entry point back into the industry after taking a break for several years.
-One night last year — I hadn’t eaten in three days— I ended up walking the track in desperation.
+One night last year—I hadn’t eaten in three days, I was so hungry—I ended up walking the track in desperation.

-Online, sex workers are given a tremendous platform to express their agency and autonomy — two things that the “anti’s” think we can’t possess.
-But my life on Backpage represented — for the very first time — a life led completely on my own terms.
+Online, sex workers are given a tremendous platform to express their agency and autonomy—two things that the “anti’s” think we can’t possess.
+But my life on Backpage represented—for the very first time—a life lead completely on my own terms.
 This safety and freedom is a true rarity for marginalized folks trying to work within American capitalism; it helped my healing immensely.

 I realize these are huge meta-goals, but I believe they can be broken down into several direct, actionable steps.

-As a start we have to examine American policies affecting access to health care; poor folks cannot feel like our only options are risking our lives on the streets or risking our lives by not taking necessary medical treatments — because we can’t afford them.
-Under the current administration, food stamps and other public benefit programs are shrinking, which means low income folks — particularly people of color, people with disabilities, and gender nonconforming people — will have fewer places to turn for financial help.
+As a start we have to examine American policies effecting access to health care; poor folks cannot feel like our only options are risking our lives on the streets or risking our lives by not taking necessary medical treatments—because we can’t afford them.
+Under the current administration, food stamps and other public benefit programs are shrinking which means low income folks—particularly people of color, people with disabilities and gender nonconforming people—will have fewer places to turn for financial help.

 In short, trafficking has no simple solution.
 As a trafficking survivor, I feel the need to say that again.
 TRAFFICKING HAS NO SIMPLE SOLUTION.
 The minute you think it does, you have failed.
-Politicians — the bulk of whom are rich, cisgender white men — have little to no interest in dismantling the systems which keep them in power, which is in fact, the real “solution” to the trafficking issue.
+Politicians—the bulk of which are rich, cisgender white men—have little to no interest in dismantling the systems which keep them in power, which is in fact, the real “solution” to the trafficking issue, by the way.